trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image77.png" %}

 {% include callout.html content="**Step 8.
 Select OnlyKey Edition** - This is where you select the edition of OnlyKey that you have.
-If you are a US customer select Standard Edition.
-For international customers (outside of US) the OnlyKey comes pre-loaded with the International Travel Edition as shipping devices with military grade encryption is problematic in some countries.
-If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) then you may load the standard OnlyKey firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup." type="default" %}
+If you purchased OnlyKey through Amazon select the Standard Edition.
+The International Travel Edition ships globally as military grade encryption may be problematic in some countries.
+If strong encryption is permitted in your country ([check here](http://www.cryptolaw.org/)) and you would prefer the Standard Edition then you may load this firmware by following the instructions in the [Firmware Loading](#loading-onlykey-firmware) section and then return to initial setup." type="default" %}

 {% include image.html file="image88.png" %}